 California - No changes.

-Connecticut - Taxpayers can check on the status of their refund using the Connecticut Department of Revenue Services' Taxpayer Service Center (TSC) by visiting www.ct.gov/myrefund or by calling 800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere).
+Connecticut - Taxpayers can check on the status of their refund using DRS' Taxpayer Service Center (TSC) by visiting www.ct.gov/myrefund or by calling 800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere).
 Taxpayers must provide their SSN (and their spouse’s if filing jointly) and the exact amount of the refund requested.

 Delaware - You will receive a tax return acknowledgement from the Delaware Division of Revenue when your return has been received and is being processed.
 If additional information is needed to process your return, the Division of Revenue will contact you.
-Refund time frames can vary depending on the complexity of your return (usually eight weeks).
+Refund time frames can vary depending on the complexity of your return, but our goal is to process refunds within eight weeks of receipt.
 You can check the status of your refund at any time at https://dorweb.revenue.delaware.gov/scripts/refinq/refinq.dll.

-Georgia - The Department is protecting Georgia taxpayers from tax fraud.
-It may take more than 90 business days from the date of receipt by DOR to process a return and issue a refund.
+Georgia - The Department strives to protect Georgia taxpayers from tax fraud.
+It may take up to 90 business days from the date of receipt by GADOR to process a return and issue a refund.

 Hawaii - Check your Individual Tax Refund Status at the Department of Hawaii Taxation website.